 Nazneen Malik is a Software Engineer based in the Greater Seattle area since 2010.
 She is originally from Mumbai.
 She did her B.E. in Computer Engineering and then worked as a Software Developer in Mumbai for 2 years.
-After that she moved to Utah to do her Masters in Computer Science in 2008.
-She is passionate about her career and serving the community.
-For fun she likes to read, hike, salsa dance and travel!
+After that, she moved to Utah to do her Masters in Computer Science in 2008.
+Nazneen Malik is passionate about her career and serving the community.
+For fun, she likes to read, hike, salsa dance, and travel!

 *Disclaimer: This is not legal advice.
 These are the views and experiences of the author.
 Please read the Terms and Conditions.